wp-plugins/user-switching/readme.txt

 Alternatively, if you have the [WordPress Developer plugin](http://wordpress.org/plugins/developer/) installed then User Switching is a one-click install from the Tools -> Developer screen.

 Failing that, see the guide to [Manually Installing Plugins](http://codex.wordpress.org/Managing_Plugins#Manual_Plugin_Installation).

-= Usage =

-Visit the *Users* menu in WordPress and you'll see a *Switch To* link next to each user.
-Clicking this will immediately switch you into that user account.
-Once switched, you can switch back to your originating account via the *Switch back* link on each dashboard screen and in your profile menu in the WordPress toolbar.

-See the FAQ for information about the *Switch Off* feature.

 == Frequently Asked Questions ==